tenpy/tenpy/doc/IntroNpc.rst

     - Under `split_legs`, the labels are split using the delimiters (and the ``'?#'`` are dropped).
     - Under `conj`, `iconj`: take  ``'a' -> 'a*'``, ``'a*' -> 'a'``, and ``'(a,(b*,c))' -> '(a*, (b, c*))'``
     - Under `svd`, the outer labels are inherited, and inner labels can be optionally passed.
-    - Under `pinv`, the labels are transposed
+    - Under `pinv`, the labels are transposed.

 See also